Spread the love

 food gifts from Spain almonds

-Spain is home to 70 protected wine regions, with Rioja being the best-known worldwide.
-On most of my northern Spain road trips, I try visiting new bodegas (local wine cellars).
-Despite my initial expectations, this plan works even if in Spain with kids: when traveling last time across Navarra, we made a family visit to Bodegas Franco Españolas (following the steps of Ernest Hemingway).
-Also, no need to mention that wine-tasting tours are some of the most romantic Spain travel ideas.
+Spain is home to 70 protected wine regions, with Rioja being the most famous worldwide.
+On most of my road trips through northern Spain, I make it a point to visit local bodegas (wine cellars).
+To my surprise, this plan works well even when traveling with kids: during my last trip through Navarra, we visited Bodegas Franco Españolas (following in the footsteps of Ernest Hemingway).

 eco foods spain liquors